Coinflect/coinflectjs/documentation/generating-typedoc.md

 First, if any new files were generated in `README.md` then rename the newly generated `README.md` to `api.md`.
 Next open `api.md` and clean up the formatting.

-* Remove the generated headers and replace them w/ API and CoinflectJS w/ a link to the current build
+- Remove the generated headers and replace them w/ API and Coinflect w/ a link to the current build
-* Nest the list items per their parent category
+- Nest the list items per their parent category
-* Clean up the body copy.
+- Clean up the body copy.
 Ex: `API-AVM` -> `AVM` and `API-AVM-Credentials` -> `Credentials`

 ## Copy to Docs Repo